 Per the engagement agreement, and the description above in Section 6.6.1, BVES relies upon Technosylva for this type of analysis.
 Technosylva maintains that it meets all the requirements set forth by Energy Safety in this section.
 BVES recognizes that this is a gap in its capability and BVES intends to develop a better understanding modularization, reanalysis, and version control.
-BVES provided detailed information regarding Technosylva and the third party validation, please refer to section 6.6 for this information.
+BVES will provide additional granularity on this effort in the 2024 WMP Update.